pearl-lilly/superstore-excel-analysis/README.md

 ### Method
 I created a Pivot Table using Customer Name in the Rows area and Profit in the Values area.
 I then sorted the Pivot Table from largest to smallest profit to identify the top 5 most profitable customers.
-Finally, I visualized the result using a Pivot Chart (bar chart) to clearly highlight the highest-value customers.
+Finally, I visualized the result using a Pivot Chart (column chart) to clearly highlight the highest-value customers.
 ## Analysis
 ### 💡 Insights
 The top 5 most profitable customers are: